Menu

 Mrs Stimpson (Class Teacher: 6S) Mr. Thomas (Class Teacher: 6T)

-Mrs. Rigby and Miss Goci (Teaching Assistant)
+Mrs. Rigby (Teaching Assistant)

 Mr Jarrett and Mrs Onions (Cover Teachers)

-Miss Flint and Mrs James (Lunchtime Supervisors)
+Miss Flint (Lunchtime Supervisor)

 Scroll down to the Documents section for important information regarding Year 6.